 Negative Pets Best Reviews

-PetsBest has a 12 month waiting period for Cruciate Ligament Injuries (ACL), Luxating Patellas, Portosystemic Shunts, Elbow Dysplasia, Hip Dysplasia, Osteochondritis Dissecans and Cardiovascular Defects.
-However, if you have your pet examined by a vet within 30 days and he/she is determined to be in good health you can waive that 12 month period.
-We definitely recommend doing this so you can have full coverage on these seven conditions sooner than later.
+PetsBest has a 6-month waiting period for Cruciate Ligament Injuries (ACL).
+However, if you have your pet examined by a vet within 30 days and he/she is determined to be in good health you can waive that 6-month period.
+We definitely recommend doing this so you can have full coverage on this condition sooner than later.
+There is a 14-day waiting period for Luxating Patellas, Portosystemic Shunts, Elbow Dysplasia, Hip Dysplasia, Osteochondritis Dissecans and Cardiovascular Defects.

 To know more about ACL injuries in dogs, checkout this video.